Texas Tech University

 You can check the number of GPUs in your session with the nvidia-smi command.
 The default memory allocations made by the scheduler in each case should be fine.

-Note: Running in batch is preferable once you have your planned commands worked out for the set of work you would like to do.
+1. Running any production studies once your code is working is best done in batch jobs.
+This approach is preferable once you have your planned commands worked out for the set of work you would like to do, since this will not require waiting for an interactive session to open up.
 The commands below are identical whether using an interactive or batch session.
-Set up the batch job as described in the Job Submission Guide.
+Details on how to set up a batch job are described in the Job Submission Guide and are further described in our online HPCC User Training slides and videos.

 Get a free port number and start an instance of the ollama server on it in the background as follows: